klrecha/AADS_mmmbar_old/README.md

 # AADS_mmmbar_old

-US HCP MMM style
-The name **“mmmbar”** stands for “Marketing Mix Models - Business Analytics in R.” The goal of mmmbar is to standardize and streamline marketing mix model fitting and insights generation for the Advanced Analytics - US Commercial team at Eli Lilly.
+The name **“mmmbar”** stands for “Marketing Mix Models - Business Analytics in R.” The goal of mmmbar is to standardize and streamline marketing mix model fitting and insights generation.
 As the team and its body of work grows, having well tested, standardized code will ensure that our results are sound across analyses, will streamline our workflow, and encourage easy to share code and reproducible results.
 The **mmmbar**